mibrahim2001/Java-Code/MustReadMeFirst.md

 **Sessional 2 Solution (SP20-BCS)**

+_Reference: This question is given by Dr.Shahbaz Akhtar Abid in Sessional 2 Exam of Batch SP20-BCS_

-Q 1: [30 Marks]
+**Q 1:** [30 Marks]
-A. Write an interface Billing having a method prototype purchaseBill having no parameter and returns the total amount of the purchased products.
+**A.** Write an interface Billing having a method prototype purchaseBill having no parameter and returns the total amount of the purchased products.

-B. Write a class Product which models customer’s purchases and implements the Billing interface.
+**B.** Write a class Product which models customer’s purchases and implements the Billing interface.

 This class has: